puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 	ls /etc/puppetlabs/puppet/modules

-You'll probably recognize some familiar module names from previous quests.
+You'll probably recognize some familiar names from previous quests.

-Take a look at the directory structure of the modules here.
-To get clear picture, use a couple flags with the `tree` command to limit the output to directories, and limit the depth to two directories.
+To get clear picture of the directory structure of the modules here, you can use a couple flags with the `tree` command to limit the output to directories, and limit the depth to two directories.

 	tree -L 2 -d /etc/puppetlabs/puppet/modules/